FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 It is driven by a model consisting of two concepts: Modes and Modifications.
 The Modes and Modifications are set either via the command line or a configuration file.
 The configuration files may be hosted on the Flashpoint Server, making it easy to integrate into the existing Flashpoint curation flow.
 A number of sample configuration files are included alongside the player in the FlashpointSecurePlayerConfigs folder.

-Presently, there are three Modes (ActiveX Mode, Server Mode, and Software Mode) and seven Modifications (Run As Administrator, Mode Templates, Environment Variables, Downloads Before, Registry Backups, Single Instance, and Old CPU Simulator.)
+Presently, there are three Modes (ActiveX Mode, Server Mode, and Software Mode) and eight Modifications (Run As Administrator, Mode Templates, Environment Variables, Download Source, Downloads Before, Registry Backups, Single Instance, and Old CPU Simulator.)

 This player has bugs.
 Help me find them!
 If you've found a bug, report anything unusual as an issue.